ickas/dummy-package/README.md

 npm start
 ```

-Now that we give the first step just open http://localhost:3000 to see your app.
+Now that we fire up our project just open http://localhost:3000 to see your app.

 It's time to install other dependency. `@babel/cli` which can be used to compile files from the command line and `@babel/preset-react` to transpile ES6 to ES5.